AUGUST 19, 2013

 “The Pancreatic Cancer Action Network is dedicated to continuing to educate patients and families about clinical trials, work closely with the medical and scientific research communities to address the national coordination issues, develop strategies that address the challenges identified in this research study, and reach our goal of doubling the survival rate by 2020,” stated Julie Fleshman, president and CEO of the Pancreatic Cancer Action Network.

-The clinical trial analysis was made possible by a comprehensive, proprietary database of all active pancreatic cancer clinical trials in the country that is maintained by the organization’s Patient and Liaison Services (PALS) program.
+The clinical trial analysis was made possible by a comprehensive, proprietary database of all active pancreatic cancer clinical trials in the country that is maintained by the organization’s PanCAN Patient Services.
 The Pancreatic Cancer Action Network encourages all patients to consider clinical trials when exploring treatment options at all stages of their disease and each time a treatment decision is made.

 “Having the right number and balance of carefully designed clinical trials will facilitate accrual of patients in a timely manner, allow patients access to increased options to receive the best care, and answer questions necessary to move the field forward and ultimately improve patient outcomes,” said Lynn Matrisian, PhD, vice president of scientific and medical affairs of the Pancreatic Cancer Action Network and lead author on the study.